110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Light is everything

 The basic rule for 110: More light = better pictures.
-The small negative amplifies every mistake.
+The small negative (13×17mm) amplifies every mistake.

-• Sunlight is your friend — Outdoors in good light, this format delivers great results
+• Sunlight is your friend — Outdoors in good light, the format delivers great results

 • Indoors only with flash — Even ISO 400 barely delivers usable results under artificial light